telepresenceio/telepresence/quick-start/index.md

     dataprocessingservice-5f6bfdcf7b-qvd27       1/1     Running   0          79s
   ```

-3. Once all the pods are in a `Running` status, stop the `watch` command with `Ctrl+C`.
-Then go to the frontend service in your browser at [http://verylargejavaservice.default.svc.cluster.local:8080](http://verylargejavaservice.default.svc.cluster.local:8080).
+3. Once all the pods are in a `Running` state, go to the frontend service in your browser at [http://verylargejavaservice.default.svc.cluster.local:8080](http://verylargejavaservice.default.svc.cluster.local:8080).

 4. You should see the EdgyCorp WebApp with a <span style="color:green" class="bold">green</span> title and <span style="color:green" class="bold">green</span> pod in the diagram.